turbot/pipes-docs/docs/using/flowpipe/executions.md

 # Executions

 The  **Executions** tab provides visibility into the Flowpipe pipeline and triggers executions.
-You can view the status of running and completed processes and view the logs.
+You can view the status of running and completed processes and view their logs.

 To view your activity, navigate to your workspace.
 From the **Pipes** tab, select **Flowpipe**, then go to the **Executions** tab.